sinclairzx81/appex/readme.md

 ```
 # overview

-appex is a nodejs web application framework built on top of the TypeScript programming language. appex enables developers to
+appex is a nodejs framework built on top of the TypeScript programming language. appex enables developers to
-create RESTful json services in a way compariable to the class / interface approach in asp.net web services or wcf.

-Additionally, appex provides a rich reflection api to let developers dive into service type information for the purposes of generating
-client side models (backbonejs, knockoutjs, etc) as well as to generate WSDL / JSON Schema like service contracts for remote applications
-to consume.

-appex comes bundled with the typescript 0.9 compiler built in, and will compile in the background while your application serves requests.
+create json web services by writing typescript classes.

 see below for example.